-- All answers must be typed. - Compose a concise narrative up to five (5) pages, single spaced in 12-point type. - Use the boldface words in each question as the section heading. - Put organization's name at the top of each sheet and number pages in the upper right corner.
-Staple at left hand corner. - Arts organizations should write about your total operation.
-Non-arts organizations should describe only the structure and activities relevant to your arts activities indicating the relationship of the arts to your mission.
+- Narrative must be typed.
+Answer all questions, and furnish all information required. - Compose a concise narrative up to five (5) pages, single-spaced in 12-point type. - Use the boldface words in each question as the section heading. - Put organization's name at the top of each page, and number pages at upper right.
+Staple at upper left. - Arts organizations: write about your total operation.
+Non-arts organizations: describe only the structure and activities relevant to your arts activities, indicating the relationship of the arts to your mission.